SADT: The Survey Areas Definition Tool

 Important note concerning releases

-The current public release of SADT is version 5.04 of the software for VIRCAM observations, or version 5.06 to prepare OBs for OmegaCAM.
+The current public release of SADT is version 5.1.0 of the software for VIRCAM and OmegaCAM observations.

 NEW in the SADT v5.04 (for VIRCAM/VISTA observations) is the extension of the 2MASS catalog to the visible wavelength.
 A synthesised I-band magnitude, which corresponds to the response of autoguider and wavefront sensor CCDs, is calculated from the 2MASS JHKs colours.
 The new magnitude limits in the sadt.cfg file correspond to this I-band magnitude and were tested on sky.
 It is now recommended to use the extended 2MASS catalog for the search of guide and wavefront sensor (aO) stars.
 After the re-coating of the mirror, the magnitude limits of the guide and aO stars remain the same as since Period 87.
 Thus, some fields at high Galactic latitudes still may suffer from frequent backtracking or even failures of aO star searches.
 Solutions are to try and make a small shift in DEC, since backtracking is only done in one direction, or to try using another catalog.

-NEW in version 5.06: this is the latest version of SADT for observations with OmegaCAM at VST.
+NEW in version 5.06: this is a version of SADT for observations with OmegaCAM at VST only.
 It is tailored for the preparation of survey areas for early science observations of the Public Surveys.
 Some specifics of this SADT release for VST are:

 - the position angles of the detectors on the sky can now be set to any value;

 - a definition of an area as geodesic rectangle is not offered, coordinate ranges or circles should be used;

 - the positions of guide and active optics stars are not propagated to the OBs.
 Thus, please use SADT for VST without the option 'Find Guide/aO Stars'!